The holidays will be upon us before we know it.

 •Go see a holiday parade or living windows evening in your downtown.
 Check your community’s holiday calendar for any other fun events.

 •Choose a day to bake holiday cookies.
 Again, ask your teens for their top couple of favorite holiday treats, and don’t even think about baking anything else.
 There will be plenty more to do!
-Or try these cute little salt dough ornaments to make as gifts:)
+Or try these cute little salt dough ornaments to make as gift, and here are cute holiday cookie cutters.

 •Pick a night to watch home movies from when they were little.
 Holiday home movies are the best!
 This can be an ongoing activity.